Soft Skills are the Make – or often the Break – of Careers!

 Diana Salzberg did a certification as a Social Media Strategist but her poorly written proposals and inconsistent email followups kept new business away.
 A simple effort to improve her written communication skills could have been the game changer.

-Lasheena Graham enjoyed tech and her small company was doing well but she missed the people facing side of the work, so she started handling sales full-time to feed both her interests.
+Lasheena Graham’s VA gig was doing well but she missed the people facing side of the work, so she started handling sales full-time to feed both her interests.